 The board of directors has overall responsibility for the establishment & oversight of the company's risk management framework.
 The Board of directors has established a risk management policy to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls, and to monitor risk and adherence to limits.
 Risk management systems are reviewed periodically to reflect changed market conditions and the company's activities.
 The audit committee oversees how management monitors compliance with the company's risk management policies and procedures, and reviews the risk management framework.
 The audit committee is assisted in its oversight role by Internal Audit.
-Internal Audit undertakes reviews of risk management controls and procedures, the results of which are reported to the Audit Committee. risk management controls and procedures, the results of which are reported to the Audit Committee.
+Internal Audit undertakes reviews of risk management controls and procedures, the results of which are reported to the Audit Committee.

-Note 2.39 Additional Information on the entities inculded in the Consolidated Financial Statement
+Note 2.39 Additional Information on the entities inculded in the Consolidated Financial Statement 2023-24